 - UH Mānoa's School of Nursing

-HIFMR residents also work in other communities on the island, including Kona, Waimea, and Pahoa.
-The clinical pharmacists in the clinic, along with their Doctor of Pharmacy (PharmD) students, provide consultation to patients, manage the diabetes groups, and provide education on pharmacology.
-The APRN students commit to the clinic for 1 to 2 years so continuity is developed among the residents, mid-level graduate students, and patients.
+HIFMR residents work in other communities on the island, including Kona, Pahala, and Pahoa.
+The clinical pharmacists in the clinic, along with their Doctor of Pharmacy (PharmD) learners, provide consultation to patients, manage the diabetes groups, and provide education on pharmacology.
+The psychology post-doc learners commit to the clinic for 1 to 2 years so continuity is developed among the residents, mid-level graduate students, and patients.

-The Big Island is also home to other tropical diseases rarely encountered on the mainland, including rat lung worm disease and leptospirosis, allowing the residents to gain expertise in infectious diseases.
+The Big Island is also home to other vectors rarely encountered on the mainland, including rat lung worm disease and leptospirosis, allowing the residents to gain expertise in tropical diseases.

-Residents learn about cultural competency and humility in working with different populations in the community, such as Native Hawaiians, Micronesians, Filipinos, Mexicans, Russians, Japanese, and tourists from around the world.
+Residents learn about cultural competency and humility in working with different populations in the community, such as Native Hawaiians, Japanese, Chinese, Micronesians, Filipinos, Mexicans, Russians, and tourists from around the world.

-HIFMR is the first and only Hawaii residency program not on the island of Oahu and is the second civilian family medicine residency program in the state.
-In 2015, over 750 medical students – many with ties to the state – applied to the Hawai'i Island Family Medicine Residency program.
-In 2017, over 1,000 applied.
+HIFMR is the first and only Hawaii residency program not on the urban island of Oahu and is the second civilian family medicine residency program in the state.
+In 2020, over 800 medical students – many with ties to the state – applied to the Hawai'i Island Family Medicine Residency program.

 The residency program took nearly 20 years of coordinated financial, political, and educational effort to gain momentum and backing from the hospital and community and received initial accreditation in October 2013 from ACGME.
 State funding remained uncertain several months before the first class began but was provided, and HIFMR is now a line item in the State of Hawaii budget.

-Developing a program in a "residency naïve" community requires educating the medical community about the requirements, responsibilities, and regulations associated with residency programs today.
-As the only Hawaii program sponsored by a state hospital system, HIFMR has found the Hilo Medical Center Foundation's financial support to be essential in providing funding for things that state laws prohibit.
+Developing a program in a "residency naïve" community requires educating the medical community about the requirements, responsibilities, and regulations associated with family medicine residency programs today.
+As the only Hawaii program sponsored by a state hospital system, HIFMR has found the Hilo Medical Center Foundation's financial support to be essential in providing funding for program components not allowed by state laws.

 The clinic was established prior to the residency program, anticipating that the ACGME would grant approval.
 Faculty were hired and alliances with the health professional education partners were developed and codified to establish an interprofessional worksite, allowing for residents to have a patient base from the beginning.

 Having advocates who can speak personally about their loved ones unable to be treated by a primary care practice helped to persuade the state legislators that the need is real.
-Community support from individuals, the Rotary Clubs, and the Hilo Medical Center Foundation has buoyed HIFMR's efforts and are continuing to help link residents to employment opportunities on the island.
+Community support from individuals, the Rotary Clubs, and the Hilo Medical Center Foundation has buoyed HIFMR's efforts and are continuing to help link residents to employment opportunities on the island and across the state.